davidfang00/davidfang00.github.io/_pages/about.md

   - /about.html
 ---

-Hi, welcome to my personal website!
-I'm currently a M.Eng. in Computer Science at MIT.
+Hi, welcome to my website!
+I'm currently pursuing a M.Eng. in Computer Science at MIT.
 I'm interested in computer vision and how machines can understand the world around us.

+I previously graduated with a BS in Computer Science and Physics from MIT in 2023.